-The honored guest entered the room to the strains of the wedding march and sat under the wedding bell, while Miss Marie Brundrett aweetly sang "I Love You Truly."
+The honored guest entered the room to the strains of the wedding bell, while Miss Marie Brundrett aweetly sang "I Love You Truly."
 A rose contest and amusing games furnished the evening's entertainment.
 On the stroke of 16 o'clock, the hasket of gifts for the bride-elect was dintilly gowned in champagne crepo meteor with overdress of blue chiffon.